-Reverse mortgages (also referred to as "home equity conversion loans") enable older homeowners to benefit from their equity without selling their home.
-Deciding how you prefer to be paid: by a monthly amount, a line of credit, or a lump sum, you can take out a loan based on your equity.
-The loan doesn't have to be paid back until the borrower sells the home, moves (such as to a retirement community) or dies.
-When your house sells or is no longer used as your primary residence, you (or your estate) are obligated to pay back the lending institution for the money you obtained from the reverse mortgage in addition to interest and other fees.
+Reverse mortgages (also referred to as "home equity conversion loans") enable older homeowners to tap into home equity without selling their homes.
+Deciding how you prefer to to receive your money: by a monthly amount, a line of credit, or a lump sum, you may take out a loan amount determined by your home equity.
+Paying back your loan isn't necessary until the homeowner sells the home, moves (such as to a retirement community) or dies.
+When you sell your property or you no longer use it as your main residence, you (or your estate) have to pay back the lending institution for the cash you got from your reverse mortgage plus interest among other fees.

 Do you have a question regarding a mortgage program?